It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 22. Keep your books visible

-Display your books on beautiful shelves and stacks on your nightstand.
-When your books are in plain sight – and when they’re a visible part of your home – then you’re be inspired to read.
+Display your books on shelves and stacks on your nightstand.
+When your books are in plain sight – and when they’re a beautiful part of your home – you’ll be inspired to read more.

 23. Create a reading nook

-Get a comfortable armchair in your living room or set up a rug and some throw pillows on your balcony to create a cozy reading nook and a place that will motivate you to read.
-The more comfortable it feels, the more you’ll look forward to your reading time.
+Get a comfortable armchair or lay out a rug and some throw pillows on your balcony to create a cozy reading nook.
+The more comfortable it feels, the more you’ll look forward to reading.

 24. Read physical books